Shea Langeliers: Atlanta Braves

 Langeliers was considered one of the top prospects for the 2019 Major League Baseball draft.
 He was selected by the Atlanta Braves with the ninth overall pick.
 He signed with the team for $4 million.
-He began his professional career with the Rome Braves of the Class A South Atlantic League, spending all of the 2019 season there.
-Over 54 games, Langeliers hit .255/.310/.343 with two home runs and 34 RBIs.
+He began his professional career with the Rome Braves of the Single-A South Atlantic League, spending all of the 2019 season there.
+Over 54 games, Langeliers hit .255/.310/.343 with two home runs and 34 RBI.

-Langeliers did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-In 2021, he spent a majority of the season with the Mississippi Braves of the Double-A South, slashing .258/.338/.498 with 22 home runs and 52 RBIs over 92 games.
+Langeliers did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+In 2021, he spent a majority of the season with the Mississippi Braves of the Double-A South, slashing .258/.338/.498 with 22 home runs and 52 RBI over 92 games.
 Following the end of Mississippi's season, he joined the Gwinnett Stripers of the Triple-A West for their final homestand.
 He was named Atlanta's Minor League Player of the Year.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas after the season.

-Oakland Athletics
+Oakland Athletics / Athletics

 On March 14, 2022, the Braves traded Langeliers, Cristian Pache, Ryan Cusick, and Joey Estes to the Oakland Athletics in exchange for Matt Olson.
-He was assigned to the Las Vegas Aviators of the Triple-A Pacific Coast League to begin the 2022 season.
-He was selected to represent the Athletics at the 2022 All-Star Futures Game.
+He was assigned to the Las Vegas Aviators of the Triple-A Pacific Coast League to begin the regular season.
+Langeliers was selected to represent the Athletics at the 2022 All-Star Futures Game.
 He hit a solo home run and was named the game's most valuable player.
+Langeliers played in 92 games for Las Vegas and batted .283 with 19 home runs and 56 RBI.

-On August 16, 2022, Langeliers was promoted to the major league roster.
-He made his MLB debut that night versus the Texas Rangers, and collected his first major league hit that night, a double, on the first pitch of his first at-bat.
+On August 16, 2022, Langeliers was promoted to the major leagues for the first time.
+He made his MLB debut that night against the Texas Rangers - the team for which he rooted growing up - and collected his first major league hit that night, a double, on the first pitch he saw as a batter.
 He hit his first MLB home run the next night, a two-run home run, off of Josh Sborz of the Rangers.
+Langeliers appeared in 14 games for Oakland and hit .218 with six home runs and 22 RBI.

+Langeliers opened the 2023 season on Oakland's Opening Day roster and was named the team's starting catcher.
+He played in 135 games for the team and batted .205 with 22 home runs and 63 RBI.